-SKM found that based on the inability of Seqwater to substantiate renewals expenditure incurred in 2008-09 (the first year of operating the former SunWater schemes), expenditure incurred in this year could not be considered prudent or efficient.
+SKM found that based on the inability of Seqwater to substantiate renewals expenditure incurred in 2008-09 (the first year owning former SunWater schemes), 100% of expenditure incurred in this year (all WSSs) could not be considered prudent and efficient in Cedar Pocket Dam WSS.
+For 2009-10 and beyond, however, Seqwater recorded renewals expenditure in a more detailed and verifiable way.